EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Reductionism

 Inclusive fitness may account for xenophobia and kin group warfare", Somit (1990) commented, "but I find it unpersuasive when stretched to explain nationalism, patriotism, and contemporary warfare.
-I doubt, for example, that very many of the millions of soldiers who died during the last two great wars were motivated to any significant degree by the desire, conscious or unconscious, to maximize their inclusive fitness".
+I doubt, for example, that very many of the millions of soldiers who died during the last two great wars were motivated to any significant degree by the desire, conscious or unconscious, to maximise their inclusive fitness".
 Little weight is given to the personal ambitions and animosities of those in high office, political rivalries, dynastic aspirations, or the capacity of the regime to compel and persuade military service.

-Not the many but the few ultimately decide to take up arms and go to war (Somit, 1990).
+Only a few ultimately decide to take up arms and go to war (Somit, 1990).

 Many anthropologists do not acknowledge an evolutionary background to war, adhering to Margaret Mead's famous dictum, “War is only a cultural invention.”
-Ferguson (1984) is the most outspoken advocate of this position, arguing that war has not been a regular occurrence throughout human history, but most likely became a social institution in Mesopotamia some 8,000 years ago and has been reinvented in many times and places since.
+Ferguson (1984) is the most outspoken advocate of this position, arguing that war has not been a regular occurrence throughout human history, but most likely became a social institution in Mesopotamia some 8,000 years ago and has been reinvented many times and in many places since.

-.For the evidence of historical wars (wars in recorded human history) - in order to illustrate human ’war proneness’ - Shaw & Wong quote the ’magical’ figures of 14,500 wars during the last 5,600 years of recorded history, with peace comprising only 8% of the entire history of recorded civilization.
-These figures have been shown, however, to be a hoax or a mystification (Jongman & Van Der Dennen, 1988).
-It is one of those myths which have acquired the status of ’scientific fact’ due to uncritical quoting of ’authoritative’ sources.
-Jongman & Van Der Dennen have shown that these imaginary figures have no factual basis whatsoever.
-Wars and warlike actions have been, were, and are in the contemporary world highly exceptional (and mostly marginal) events (despite the history books which capitalize on war and the rumours of war).
+For the evidence of historical wars (wars in recorded human history) - to illustrate human ’war proneness’ - Shaw & Wong quote the ’magical’ figures of 14,500 wars during the last 5,600 years of recorded history, with peace comprising only 8% of the entire history of recorded civilisation.
+However, these figures have been shown to be a hoax or a mystification (Jongman & Van Der Dennen, 1988).
+It is one of those myths that have acquired the status of ’scientific fact’ due to the uncritical quoting of ’authoritative’ sources.
+Jongman & Van Der Dennen have shown that these imaginary figures have no factual basis.
+Wars and warlike actions have been, were, and are highly exceptional (and primarily marginal) events (despite the history books which capitalise on war and the rumours of war).

 • Positive illusions about winning will improve